NorESMhub/norcpm_esp/README.md

 ### Portability
   It only tested on Betzy.

-  The SST DA needs monthly file named as YYYY-MM.nc and placed at specific structure of directory.
+  The SST DA needs monthly file named as YYYY_MM_DD.nc and placed at specific structure of directory.